Attorneys Explain Sex Offender Registration in Colorado

 Because of the stigma associated with sex crimes, the judicial system does not always operate fairly and adequately.
 An accusation is sometimes all it takes to bring charges against someone, and sex crimes are among the most aggressively prosecuted and punished crimes in Colorado.
 Those accused of a crime that is sexual in nature, including pornography, can face steep fines and long prison sentences.
 You’re also likely to suffer a ruined reputation and other consequences, both personal and professional, and one of those is registration as a sexual offender.

 This registration guarantees that the stigma of a sex crime conviction will stay with you for the rest of your life.
-If you have been accused of a sex crime, you will likely be frightened, overwhelmed, and confused.
+If you have been accused of a sex crime in Colorado Springs, you will likely be frightened, overwhelmed, and confused.
 Your first instinct may be to delay consulting a lawyer, as you might worry this will make you look guilty.
 However, the seriousness of the charge makes it critical that you defend yourself from the moment you are accused.
-Contact The Bussey Law Firm, P.C., at (719) 475-2555 for a free consultation with an experienced Colorado Springs defense attorney.
+Contact The Bussey Law Firm, P.C., at (719) 475-2555 for a free consultation with an experienced Colorado Springs sex crime defense lawyer.

 How Long Does Sex Offender Registration Last?